This article will provide an overview of what Google Ads attributions are and explain data-driven attributions.

 - Gives more credits over time in ascending order and provides to the most recent conversion interaction the most credits.

-- Looks to assign credits to individual keywords along the conversion path, depending on the impact it had on the conversion.
+- It looks to assign credits to individual keywords along the conversion path, depending on the impact it had on the conversion.

-Avoid looking at the last click model only and start using all other models.
-By doing so, we will be able to increase our conversions on average by keeping a similar cost per conversion.
+Avoid only looking at the last click model and start using all other models.
+By doing so, we will increase our conversions on average by keeping a similar cost per conversion.

 What is Data-Driven attribution?
 (DDA)

-Using all your account data with Google’s machine learning capabilities.
-Assigns fractional credit, based on the actual contribution of each keyword across the user path.
+When using all your account data with Google’s machine learning capabilities.
+Google assigns fractional credit based on the actual contribution of each keyword across the user path.
 Which learns and adjusts over time.
-For example: If seasons change and you get a lot more data and conversion cycles change over time, it will adjust its data automatically.
-For this, to work, you need at least 600 conversions (conversion level) + 15000 clicks in the last 30 days in your Google Shopping campaign (or Search).
+For example, if seasons change and you get more data, and conversion cycles change over time, it automatically adjusts its data.
+You need at least 600 conversions (conversion level) + 15000 clicks in the last 30 days in your Google Shopping campaign (or Search) for this to work.